Legal Writing Specialist

 Areas of expertise: Legal Research & Writing; Legal Editing and Citation

-Professor Trevor started her legal career as a business litigator at Leonard, Street and Deinard (now Stinson Leonard Street) in Minneapolis.
+Professor Trevor started her legal career as a business litigator at Leonard, Street and Deinard (now Stinson LLP) in Minneapolis.
 After leaving practice, she worked part time teaching Legal Research and Writing (LRW) and tutoring students at various local law schools while raising her family.
 She returned to work full time to teach at Hamline Law, where she first taught LRW and, periodically, a persuasive writing course for the Dispute Resolution Institute.
 She then directed the Hamline LRW department until the merger of William Mitchell and Hamline Law.

-Professor Trevor has also authored an article about the use of humor in judicial opinions, as well as an article providing suggestions for practicing attorneys who supervise the writing of novice attorneys.
-She has worked as a writing coach for summer associates and novice attorneys at the Dorsey & Whitney and Stinson Leonard Street law firms in Minneapolis.
+Professor Trevor has also pursued her interest in supporting new attorneys by authoring a law review article providing suggestions for practicing attorneys who supervise the writing of novice attorneys and periodically working as a writing coach for summer associates and novice attorneys at the Dorsey and Stinson law firms in Minneapolis.